Mohamed Salah has set another goalscoring record after netting a Champions League hat-trick for Liverpool against Rangers.

-He scored 36 goals for City in the Champions League, though defeat to Chelsea in the 2021 final was the closest Aguero came to winning the competition before a transfer to Barcelona last summer.
+He scored 36 goals for City in the Champions League, though defeat to Chelsea in the 2021 final was the closest Aguero came to winning the competition before a transfer to Barcelona.

-Perhaps his finest moment came during a thrilling 3-2 victory over Bayern Munich in 2014, the forward scoring a hat-trick – including two in the final five minutes to turn defeat into victory – as City secured a dramatic win against the Bundesliga giants.
+Perhaps his finest moment came during a thrilling 3-2 victory over Bayern Munich in 2014, in which the forward scored a hat-trick – including two in the final five minutes to turn defeat into victory – as City secured a dramatic win against the Bundesliga giants.

 Didier Drogba – 36

-Didier Drogba shares the record with Aguero for the most Champions League goals scored for an English club, having scored 36 times in the tournament across two spells at Chelsea.
+Didier Drogba previously shared the record with Aguero for the most Champions League goals scored for an English club, having scored 36 times in the tournament across two spells at Chelsea.

-Drogba was often the man for the biggest occasion for Chelsea, including a starring performance as the west Londoners defeated Bayern Munich to win the Champions League for a first time in 2012.
+Drogba was often the man for the biggest occasion for Chelsea, including a starring performance as the west Londoners defeated Bayern Munich to win the Champions League for the first time in 2012.

 The Ivorian scored a dramatic late equaliser against the German giants, before scoring the decisive kick in the shoot-out as the Blues’ caused an upset at Bayern’s own Allianz Arena.

-Drogba’s overall record in the Champions League stands at 44 goals from 92 appearances, the forward sandwiched between Alessandro del Piero (42) and Filippo Inzaghi (46) amongst the all-time leading scorers.
+Drogba’s overall record in the Champions League stands at 44 goals from 92 appearances, the forward sandwiched between Alessandro del Piero (42) and Filippo Inzaghi (46) among the all-time leading scorers.